 How do I close the on-screen keyboard?

-To close the on-screen keyboard app, click the "X" in the upper-right corner of the window.
+To close the on-screen keyboard app on your monitor screen, click the "X" in the upper-right corner of the window.

 How do I enable the numeric keypad on the on-screen keyboard?

 - Click Start or press the Windows key.